2026-03-01

 This was the first and most consequential decision.
 GitHub Actions offers three mechanisms for sharing CI/CD logic, and they serve different purposes:

-Our decision: We use all three, each for its purpose:
+The recommended approach: Use all three, each for its purpose:

 - Composite actions for reusable building blocks (setup Node.js with caching, run linting, build Docker images)